Please note all images are under copyrite and can only be used with the agreement of the owner Bill Knowles

 Residence: Scottsdale, Arizona

-Currently the world number one Jon Rahm is one of my favourite characters to paint.
+Currently, the world's number one Jon Rahm is one of my favorite characters to paint.
 His powerful, dynamic swing action is perfect to create on canvas or paper.

-Although his swing action is impressive throughout, there are two areas I find particularly special.
-One is Rahms enormous width.
+Although his swing action is impressive throughout, I find two areas particularly special.
+One is Rahm's enormous width.
 Although many describe his backswing as short I beg to differ.
 What Rahm forfeits in the height of his backswing summit, he more than makes up for in width.

-This view from behind is perfect to study how much space the Spaniard creates between his hands and torso going back.
+This view from behind is perfect for studying how much space the Spaniard creates between his hands and torso going back.

-The other exemplary part of Rahms swing is in the contact.
+The other exemplary part of Rahm's swing is the contact.
 His left wrist bows outwards and his left forearm winds against the ball.
 This type of contact is only seen by truly great strikers of the ball.
 (For fascinating information on contact click the link below).

-Most golf swing students will point to the 'clawed' wrist on the top of the backswing of Rahm.
+Most golf swing students will point to the 'clawed' wrist on the top of their backswing of Rahm.
 They are right to do so.
-Although we can find other players in both past and present who do this, it requires super human strength and should generally not be copied.
+Although we can find other players in both past and present who do this, it requires superhuman strength and should generally not be copied.